barretlee/autoconfig-mac-vimrc/README.md

 I'm a front-end engineer, and also a vimer, maybe this config file is suitable for you.
 This file did lots of things, such as:

-- installed brew if not exist.
+- install brew if not exist.
-- installed fonts
+- install fonts
-- installed colorschemes
+- install colorschemes
-- installed ack
+- install ack
-- installed all list bundle plugins, if exist, try update.
+- install all list bundle plugins, if exist, try update.
-- installed YouComplete for nodejs
+- install YouComplete for nodejs
 - and so on.

 ![pic](http://ww3.sinaimg.cn/large/6c0378f8gw1f2vlasl7e5j21kw0zkanh.jpg)